Nexfinity/CakeyBot-Wiki/en/music/filters.md

 * Ear Rape

 # Custom Filters <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>
+> Members with [Cakey Personal](/en/feature/cakey-personal) can use the filters in any server, even without Premium.
+{.is-info}

 You can also set custom filters on your music using the `/filter <name> <options>` command.
 If you'd like to revert these changes you can set the `resetfilter` parameter to `true` (e.g. `/filter <name> resetfilter:true`) alongside the command's other required options.
 If you run the `/nowplaying` command, it will show all of your currently applied filters as well.
 Our possible filters include: